3 Card Poker Progressive Jackpot

-At some casinos, a special feature of the Pair Plus bet is a Mini-Royal bonus with a payoff as high as 50-1 on a suited Ace-King-Queen.
-Not many properties have adopted this extra payoff, but some casinos are now offering an additional side-bet for a Mini-Royal jackpot.
+A special feature of the Pair Plus bet at some casinos is a Mini-Royal bonus with a payoff as high as 50-1 on a suited Ace-King-Queen.
+Not many casinos have adopted this extra payoff, but some are now offering an additional side-bet for a Mini-Royal jackpot.

 |Mini Royal in Spades||Jackpot Meter|